sen2vm/sen2vm-core/README.md

 >[!NOTE]
 > If you want to compile Sen2VM by yourself, please refer to dedicated [HOWTO section](documentation/Usage/HOWTO.md)

-Regarding the several git repository, here is a schema on how they are linked together:
+Regarding the several git repositories, here is a schema on how they are linked together:
 ![Git links](/assets/images/README_Git_links.png "Git links")